blairanderson/serverlessconsultants/plugins/serverless-prune-plugin.md

 ## See Also

-The [Serverless Autoprune Plugin](https://github.com/arabold/serverless-autoprune-plugin) by [arabold](https://github.com/arabold) performs a similar role, but only targets Serverless 0.5.x projects.
+The [Serverless Autoprune Plugin](https://github.com/arabold/serverless-autoprune-plugin) by [arabold](https://github.com/arabold) performs a similar role, but targets Serverless 0.5.x projects.

 ## License